jakedcmp/droneserver/TESTING_REFERENCE.md

 - No physical constraints (can "fly through" ground)
 - Perfect GPS (no multipath or interference)
 - No wind simulation (unless configured)
-- Orbit may not work (firmware limitation)
+- GPS coordinates may need adjustment for your location

 **Advantages:**
 - Safe to crash